Project

 • Created training documentation: Snowflake data dictionary, dbt model guide, Power BI user manual

-• Delivered 3 training sessions: Power BI navigation, campaign setup in Workfront, asset tagging in Bynder
+• Delivered 3 training sessions: Power BI self-service navigation, campaign setup in Workfront, and ZoomInfo intent signal interpretation

 • Established support process: Slack #marketing-analytics channel, weekly office hours